mattbierner/ssf.js/README.md

 ## Formatting Syntax ##

-SSF format tokens come in two flavors, simple and expanded.
+SSF format tokens come in three flavors, simple, expanded, and static.
 The expanded syntax can express any simple token and allows specifying alignment and formatter options.
-The two can be mixed in the same format string.
+Static syntax is nearly the same as expanded but also includes a static formattertype.
+The syntaxes can be mixed in the same format string.

 ### Simple Syntax ###